FilipSulich/Prototype/IsolationForest/readme.md

 ## Purpose

-This implementation serves as a **baseline model** to establish a performance model before implementing more a sophisticated deep learning approache - the LSTM Autoencoder.
+This implementation serves as a **baseline model** to establish a performance model before implementing a more sophisticated deep learning approach - the LSTM Autoencoder.

 ## Algorithm